dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/tests/data-tests.md

 layout: lesson
 module: Tests
 moduleSlug: tests
+title: Testing in dbt

 ---

-# Why is Testing important?
+# Testing in dbt
-_Why is testing relevent for your organization?_
+_How do we implement testing in dbt?_

 {% include options/ondemand/wistia_embed.html %}